jupyterlab/extension-examples/basics/signals/README.md

 In this extension, we are going to add some simple buttons to the widget that trigger the panel to print something to the console.
 Communication between different components of JupyterLab are a key ingredient in building an extension.
-Jupyterlab's phosphor engine uses the `ISignal` interface and the `Signal` class that implements this interface for communication ([documentation](https://phosphorjs.github.io/phosphor/api/signaling/globals.html)).
+JupyterLab's phosphor engine uses the `ISignal` interface and the `Signal` class that implements this interface for communication ([documentation](https://phosphorjs.github.io/phosphor/api/signaling/globals.html)).